thomaxius-and-co/lemon_bot_discord/README.md

 | !math | Does a calculation with a maximum of 3 digits |
 | !blackjack | Play blackjack versus the dealer
 | !translate <language>  <text> | Translate a text to the given language
+| !clearbot | Deletes 50 of bot messages.
+Only available to admins.
+| !pickone <arguments> | Picks a random choice out of X arguments
+| !version | Displays the bot's version.

 ## Updates:
   * updates happen when I feel like it, if you see issues point them out and I will be happy to help.